Arctic Economic Council: Relationship with the Arctic Council

 The Arctic Economic Council Secretariat and the Arctic Council Secretariat are both located in Tromsø, Norway.
 This provides greater opportunities for close cooperation.
 The current relationship between the Arctic Economic Council (AEC) and the Arctic Council (AC) is based on a memorandum of understanding (MoU) signed in May 2019, in Rovaniemi, Finland.
 The document is the result of the 2017 Fairbanks Declaration, which mentions on several occasions the Arctic Economic Council.
 In the Memorandum, the Arctic States’ Ministers sought greater cooperation between the two institutions in order "to enhance responsible economic development and to build partnerships for issues of common interest and capacity building of Arctic inhabitants".

-The first joint meeting between the AEC and the AC was held in Reykjavik, Iceland.
+The first joint meeting between the AEC and the AC was held in Reykjavík, Iceland.
 The meeting focused on "marine transportation and blue economy, telecommunications connectivity, responsible resource development and mainstream biodiversity, as well as on responsible investments and corporate social responsibility".
 After that, the experts from the AC working groups took part in the AEC working group meetings.

 On 20 May 2021, the Arctic Council released a Strategic Plan for the period 2021–2030.
 One of the goals in the strategic plan is to strengthen cooperation between the Arctic Council and AEC.